• Skip to main content

 A bit of Seattle Space Needle history

-Originally built for the 1962 World’s Fair – the Century 21 Exposition, it was considered a space-age wonder at the time.
+Initially built for the 1962 World’s Fair – the Century 21 Exposition, it was considered a space-age wonder.
 And fitting for the event whose theme was “The Age of Space.”

 At a cost of $4.5 million dollars, the Space Needle was built in just 400 days and was ready in time for the fair.
-At the time it was built, it was state-of-the-art and the tallest structure west of the Mississippi.
+When it was built, it was state-of-the-art and the tallest structure west of the Mississippi.

 Seattle Space Needle fun fact #2